larme/Faster_SGEMM_CUDA/README.md

 # Faster CUDA SGEMM from Scratch

-I have added one new CUDA kernel to the [SGEMM_CUDA](https://github.com/siboehm/SGEMM_CUDA) project by Simon Boehm.
+I have added one new 30-line CUDA kernel to the [SGEMM_CUDA](https://github.com/siboehm/SGEMM_CUDA) project by Simon Boehm, which compares TFLOPS of various kernels doing single precision matrix multiplication.

+The new kernel is often faster (on this benchmark) than the standard float32 matrix multiplication from the cuBLAS library, for example:

+- 43% faster when multiplying matrices of size 12288² on an A100 GPU
-The new 30-line kernel is 21% faster than cuBLAS float32 matmul when multiplying two 4096² matrices on a 4090 GPU.
+- 24% faster when multiplying matrices of size 12288² on a 4090 GPU
+- 23% faster when multiplying matrices of size 4096² on a H100 GPU
+- 11% faster when multiplying matrices of size 8192² on a H100 GPU

 How to run it:

 Modify CUDA_COMPUTE_CAPABILITY in CMakeLists.txt, if needed.

+Modify the variable SIZE in sgemm.cu

 ```
 mkdir build && cd build && cmake .. && cmake --build .